helmedeiros/blog/content/en/posts/2010-06-05-test-driven-development.md

 title: "Test-Driven Development: Building the Right Thing the Right Way"
 author: helio
 date: 2010-06-05T14:30:22+00:00
-description: "Reflections on the fourteenth and final Software Engineering lecture, exploring Test-Driven Development as a design methodology that goes beyond testing to shape how we think about building software."
+description: "Reflections on the fourteenth Software Engineering lecture, exploring Test-Driven Development as a design methodology that goes beyond testing to shape how we think about building software."
 categories:
   - Testing
   - Development Methodology